akharrou/QuickDocs/In-The-Makings/LLDB.md

 		- [3.9.1. `help`](#)                                                  <!-- TODO: do chapter -->
 		- [3.9.2. `apropos`](#)                                               <!-- TODO: do chapter -->
 	- [3.10.
 Configure LLDB *(Advanced)*](#34-setup-lldb)                     <!-- TODO: do chapter -->
 		- [3.10.1.
-Settings](#)                                               <!-- TODO: do chapter ::: By default, lldb does defined aliases to all common gdb process control commands (“s”, “step”, “n”, “next”, “finish”).
+Settings](#)                                               <!-- TODO: do chapter ::: Most important alias (on macosx, because homebrew): alias lldb='PATH="/usr/bin:/bin:/usr/sbin:/sbin" lldb' ::: By default, lldb does defined aliases to all common gdb process control commands (“s”, “step”, “n”, “next”, “finish”).
 If we have missed any, please add them to your ~/.lldbinit file using the “command alias” command. -->
 		- [3.10.2.
 Commands & Aliases](#)                                     <!-- TODO: do chapter -->
 		- [3.10.3.
 Type *[Formatting]*](#)                                    <!-- TODO: do chapter -->
 		- [3.10.4.
 Logging](#)                                                <!-- TODO: do chapter -->